a-h-b/binny/README.md

 Depending on your dataset and settings and your cluster's scheduler, the workflow will take a few minutes to hours to finish.

 ### Running snakemake manually
-Once metagenomic data and the config file are present, the workflow can be started from the binny directory by the snakemake command:
+Once metagenomic data and the config file are present, the workflow can be started from the binny directory by the snakemake command.
+Binny expects snakemake 6.9.1 or newer.
 ```
 snakemake -s Snakefile --configfile /PATH/TO/YOUR/CONFIGFILE --use-conda
 ```